ycpcs/cs101-spring2015/assign/assign06.md

 # Hints, specifications, and requirements

-## Playing field
+## Playing field, rendering

 The playing field should be 80 characters wide by 23 characters high.
-The 24<sup>th</sup> row of the terminal should be used to display the player's current score and how many segments the snake has.
+(This leaves one row in the terminal available for displaying the current score and number of segments.)

+The `scene_render` function should use the terminal graphics functions to render a visual representation of the game state, including:

+* The segments of the snake
+* The piece of fruit
+* The current score
+* The current number of segments

+The score and number of segments should be rendered in the last row of the terminal.

 ## `struct Scene`, `main` function